mowangdk/gyqMessageBoard/README.md

 this is a simple messageboard wrote by myself. it combine struts2 with hibernate . if i have period  i will add springframework to it
 <p>main function:
-      leave message reply message pagesplit and backstage to edit this message<p>
+      leave message reply message pagesplit and backstage to edit these message<p>